samlinz/twitchstreamsaver/README.md

 with an ordered list with VOD info and links to the last stored point.

-The stored timestamps are cleared after 30 days of not watching or can be explicitly removed.
+The stored timestamps are cleared after 30 days of not watching or can be explicitly removed from the list.

 ## How to install

 The script is written and tested with ViolentMonkey, but should work with other GreaseMonkey derivatives.

-Install by clicking "Install from URL" in VM dash or by copying and pasting the code into a new file under VM.
+Install by clicking "Install from URL" in VM dash and pointing to the raw JS file, or by copying and pasting the code into a new file under VM.